Raising Performance Expectations Can Dramatically Increase Performance

 We believe that it is the responsibility of leaders to create the circumstances to get the most out of their people.
 We call an environment that stimulates the individuals within that context to significantly improve their performance a high performance culture.

 We think of workplace culture as the collective attitude, assumptions, and behaviors of a company’s workforce.
-Culture can be measured by understanding the way people think, behave, and work.
+Workplace culture can be measured by understanding the way people think, behave, and work.
 This includes the known and unspoken values and assumptions that drive key business practices and behaviors – especially in leaders and in who they hire, fire, and promote.

 The Performance Impact of Culture